xnyan/domino/exp-azure/README.md

 VMs restart.
 As a result restarting VMs will require generating a new azure-exp-vm-ip.config file and re-deloying location configuraion files.

-## Commit Latency with 9 datacenters and 5 replicas in North America (NA)
+## Commit latency with 9 datacenters and 5 replicas in North America (NA)

 cd $DOMINO/azure/exp